 Marxism centres the multi-racial, international working class not because it is the most suffering class, or due to any Eurocentric prejudice of Marx and Lenin.
 The working class has the revolutionary potential to end not only its own suffering and oppression but the oppression of all who suffer under capitalism.
 Black workers were an industrially powerful section of the US working class, with a pre-war history of militancy and radicalism that could inspire solidarity from white workers when radicals intervened in the workers’ movement.

 The Black Panthers’ orientation didn’t challenge the conservatism of the US workers’ movement: it largely accepted it as a given, and sought to replace workers with other social layers that ultimately lacked the power to challenge capitalism.
 This, coupled with an anticolonial framework adapted from Maoism and the anticolonial struggles of the third world, laid the basis for tactics that were unsustainable and couldn’t survive the US state’s brutal repression.
-But the relatively conservative US workers’ movement–the legacy of a rightward drifting Stalinist tradition and the repression of the McCarthyist period–encouraged the Panthers’ hostility to the working class as a whole, especially when contrasted to waves of urban riots that were shaking the US.
+But the relatively conservative US workers’ movement–the legacy of a rightward drifting Stalinist tradition and the repression of the McCarthyist period–reinforced the Panthers’ hostility to the working class as a whole, especially when contrasted to waves of urban riots that were shaking the US.

 The Panthers’ armed patrols of police never became the basis of the urban guerrilla struggle that party leaders like Newton had envisaged.
 The United States was not Vietnam: while the US military could withdraw from Vietnam after decades of brutal struggle, it would never cede the United States itself.
 Military struggle by a determined minority could never overthrow US capitalism: only a broad revolutionary struggle of the united working class could.